 Dos Cabezas (1982)

-Dos Cabezas—translated as Two Heads—is one of the most symbolically charged and historically documented works in Jean-Michel Basquiat’s portfolio.
+Dos Cabezas, translated as Two Heads, is one of the most symbolically charged and historically documented works in Jean-Michel Basquiat’s portfolio.
 Painted in just two hours after his first meeting with Andy Warhol, the piece features a double portrait: one head representing Basquiat, the other Warhol.

-What makes Dos Cabezas remarkable is not just the composition, but the fact that it catalyzed the friendship and creative partnership between two of the most influential figures in postwar art.
+What makes Dos Cabezas so remarkable is not just the composition, but the fact that it catalyzed the friendship and creative partnership between two of the most influential figures in postwar art.

-Visually, the painting embodies Basquiat’s raw energy and quick execution style, while symbolizing the tension and mutual admiration between street art and pop art.
+Visually, the painting embodies Basquiat’s raw energy and quick execution style while symbolizing the tension and mutual admiration between street art and pop art.
 The juxtaposition of Warhol’s iconic visage with Basquiat’s own fragmented self-image underscores a generational, racial, and stylistic dialogue that collectors and curators have studied for decades.

-This painting is more than an artwork—it is a turning point in contemporary art history and an institutional favorite in Basquiat retrospectives at venues like the Barbican Centre, Brooklyn Museum, and Brant Foundation.
+This painting is more than an artwork.
+It is a turning point in contemporary art history and an institutional favorite in Basquiat retrospectives at venues like the Barbican Centre, Brooklyn Museum, and Brant Foundation.

 Auction Performance